Food Safety Modernization Act

-The ADA plans to begin training in the summer of 2017.
+The ADA plans to begin training in the fall of 2017.

 The Cooperative Agreement also covers regulatory oversight and compliance, for which the ADA is working to gain legislative authority.
 Arizona farmers made it clear last April that they want ADA inspectors on their farms; not FDA inspectors.

 For a quick reference to the Produce Safety Rule, please see FSMA PSR Key Requirements.